-Using toothpaste and mouthwash with hydroxyapatite is recommended to protect the enamel.
+Using toothpaste with hydroxyapatite is recommended to protect the enamel.
 A protective layer is formed on the teeth.
 If you have to vomit, this protective layer prevents the acid from attacking your teeth.

 After vomiting, you should first rinse your mouth with water or use a mouthwash with hydroxyapatite before brushing your teeth.
 Otherwise there is a risk that you could "brush away" even more enamel.

 Food cravings are common during pregnancy.
 The increased frequency of sugary sweets means constant stress for the enamel.
 Frequent cravings for sugar mean that the bacteria in the mouth always have "food".
 As a result, the microorganisms produce acids that attack the teeth and lead to tooth decay.

 As often as possible, sugary sweets should be replaced by fruit, or better still, vegetables.
 It is important to reduce the number of sweet snacks between meals.
 Try to eat chocolate and the like after a main meal.
 Brush your teeth regularly (2-3 times a day).
 Another option is to rinse out your mouth with water.
 In general, you should drink water or milk, less often juice and ideally no soft drinks.
 Soft drinks not only contain a lot of sugar, they also have acids that damage the enamel.